 (Author of this story unknown)

 As a leader, you make a difference in your organization, whether it is positive or negative.
-You influence others and have an opportunity to inspire and lead others to new heights, based on how you show up at work and the attitude you bring.
+Your state of mind over others gives you an opportunity to inspire and lead others to new heights, based on how you show up at work and the attitude you bring.
 Allow differences in others avoiding criticism and judgment where possible.
 Give feedback in a caring voice tone, showing employees you really want and expect them to succeed.
 Stay conscious, especially when things do not go as expected.
 Then take a positive approach that gets results and builds up those around you.
 Be in the game at work and you will make things happen.

-Stay in a frame of mind where you choose to be happy and to take responsibility.
-Making work fun, peaceful brings far greater success to your organization and makes you an easier leader to follow.
+Choosing your state of mind where you are happy, making work fun and peaceful brings far greater success to your organization and makes you an easier leader to follow.